ndpp/ndpp/docs/source/usersguide/utilities.rst

 1)  Read in a binary library which was printed by NDPP

-  a)  This is provided by the NDPP_lib class' constructor
+  a)  This is provided by the NDPP_lib class constructor

 2)  Condense the outgoing angular moments to one-group values